10 Easy Steps to Successfully Finding A Virtual Assistant

 Step 5.
 Have Property Management Virtual Candidates Complete a Personality Test

 Remember the personality traits you defined as the ideal characteristics of an employee in a specific role?
 Now you need to determine if the property management virtual assistant candidate’s personality traits match those of the job role tasks.
-While you don't want to use a personality profile as the sole factor to determine if you will hire the candidate, it should be one of the factors used, along with education requirements, experience, and work history.
+While you don't want to use a personality profile as the sole factor to determine if you will choose the candidate, it should be one of the factors used, along with education requirements, experience, and work history.

 Step 6.
 Administer an English Test

-For U.S.-based employers or companies that use English as the primary language for communication, English proficiency can be a concern when hiring anyone who works for you while living in another country.
+For U.S.-based employers or companies that use English as the primary language for communication, English proficiency can be a concern when selecting anyone who works for you while living in another country.
 It's critical to make sure that the candidate has enough proficiency in reading, writing, understanding, and speaking English to work well with your team members and clients.

 Some jobs require less proficiency than other job roles.
 For example, basic data entry does not require the same level of writing or speaking English as someone who communicates daily with clients.
 However, a basic functional level of English should be a core competency for an ideal virtual contractor.